Skip to Content

 Jury Decision-Making: Deliberation and Verdict

 Once all evidence has been presented and closing arguments made, the jury retires to deliberate.
-During this process, jurors discuss the case, review the evidence, and work towards a unanimous verdict.
+During this process, jurors discuss the case, review the evidence, and work toward a unanimous verdict.
 The deliberation process can be complex and intense, as jurors grapple with the responsibility of deciding another person's fate.

 The Influence of Jury Nullification in Criminal Cases

-Jury nullification occurs when a jury returns a not guilty verdict despite believing the defendant to be guilty of the charges.
+Jury nullification occurs when a jury returns a not-guilty verdict despite believing the defendant to be guilty of the charges.
 This usually happens when the jury believes that the law itself is unjust or that it's being unjustly applied.
 While controversial, jury nullification is a demonstration of the power of the jury system and its role as a check on governmental power.

 Debates and Controversies Surrounding Juries in Criminal Cases